 And this year, I’ve taken over the title of grillmaster from Abe!
 I’ve always deferred to him to mess around with the coals and the propane, but I’ve totally gotten the hang of this grillin’ life in the past few years.
 From hot dogs to steak to burgers to these juicy chicken leg quarters, nothing is off limits – even dessert.

-Abe and I eat a heck of a lot of chicken, but in the interest of smart eating, it’s usually chicken breasts.
+We eat a heck of a lot of chicken in this house, but in the interest of smart eating, it’s usually chicken breasts.
 We have a crazy amount of them on hand at all times, but every once in a while we get a craving for darker meat on our menu.

 Can we just talk about leg quarters for a sec?